microchip-pic-avr-examples/dspic33ck-curiosity-crc-advanced/README.md

     ![Benchmarking Results (Default Path)](images/advanced_benchmarking.JPG)

-10. After the benchmarking is printed the program will end. **Once the program is done, press the clear (or MCLR) button on the board to start over.**
+10. After the benchmarking is printed the program will end. **To start over press the clear (or MCLR) button on the board.**

 ## Benchmarking